yu5uke-1024/poker_and_game_theory/README.md

   <img src="https://user-images.githubusercontent.com/63486375/167800473-e344baff-921d-45dc-9234-8f992163d83a.JPG">
 </p>

-# Poker and Game theory
+# Poker and Game theory with Python

-I introduce poker and game theory by using Python.
+I introduce poker and game theory with Python.

 The algorithms we use are CFR,MCCFR and FSP. (add it from time to time)